Thank you for being you.

 "You didn't answer mine," Jesse shot back.

-She sighed deeply, shook her head and turned around, a huge grin plastered on her face.
+She sighed, shook her head and turned around, a huge grin plastered on her face.

 "Come here," she said as she flipped through Shakespeare's tragedy.
 She took Jesse's hand.
 "Close your eyes."